Giovanni Reyna: Personal life

-Giovanni is the son of former Rangers, Sunderland, Manchester City, New York Red Bulls, and United States player Claudio Reyna, and Danielle Egan, a former member of the United States women's national soccer team.
-Reyna is of Argentine-Portuguese descent through father’s parents and of Irish-American descent through his mother.
+Giovanni is the son of former professional soccer player and United States men's national team player Claudio Reyna, and Danielle Reyna, a former member of the United States women's national soccer team.
+Reyna is of Argentine-Portuguese descent through his father's parents and of Irish-American descent through his mother.
 His older brother, Jack, died of brain cancer in 2012, at the age of 13.

-Reyna was born in Sunderland, England, while his father was playing for Sunderland.
-Reyna started his international career by playing with the United States' youth teams, but after impressing with Borussia Dortmund, he attracted interest from the Portuguese, English, and Argentine national teams.
+Reyna started his international career by playing with the United States' youth teams, but after impressing with Borussia Dortmund, he attracted interest from the Portuguese, English and Argentine national teams.
 Ultimately, in a March 2020 interview with Sports Illustrated, Reyna declared his intent to play for the United States: "I'm aware of the rumors, but it's quite clear for me.
 I only want to play for the United States.
 That's my home country."

 He was named after his father's former Rangers teammate Giovanni van Bronckhorst.

-Reyna's high level of play has earned him the nickname "The American Dream" by former teammate Erling Haaland.
+His high level of play has earned him the nickname "The American Dream" by former teammate Erling Haaland.
+Reyna is close friends with United States teammate Joe Scally; both players began attending the New York City FC youth academy in 2015.